zchbrsn/GA-Tech/README.md

+# gtID
+904160213

 # GA-Tech
 Writing notes for each class here